Nasser Al-Sane: Defense of Oil Minister Al-Olaim

 In July 2007, several Popular Action Bloc MPs alleged that Oil Minister Mohammad Al-Olaim's bidding process for the refinery at Al-Zour was flawed.
 The MPs claimed that the awarding of the contracts was not made under the country's Tenders Law which governs all major public contracts.
-The MPs also threatened to grill Al-Olaim if he signed the contracts and demanded that the project be scrutinized by the Audit Bureau to make sure that it did not involve squandering of public funds.
+The MPs also threatened to grill Al-Olaim if he signed the contracts and demanded that the project be scrutinized by the Audit Bureau to make sure that it did not involve squandering public funds.
 After initially rejecting the calls, the minister later bowed to pressure and agreed to ask the cabinet to refer the project to the Bureau.

 Al-Sane strongly defended Olaim and alleged that vested interests were behind the attacks on the minister.
 Al-Olaim was a leading member of the Hadas party to which Al-Sane belongs.